isomerpages/mci-scai/_process/SCAI Proceedings.md

 ![SCAI - Identifying the key challenges in AI](/images/Process/identifying_key_challenges.jpeg)

 Starting from broad areas of concern, we will systematically elicit, cluster and refine questions.
-For each question, we will highlight the context, impetus, promising approaches, and measurements of progress
+For each question, we will highlight the context, impetus, promising approaches, and measurements of progress.